 Q: How do you communicate with families?

 A: We use an app called HiMama to communicate daily activities and records (such as bathroom routines, sleep time, etc).
 As well, we use email to communicate other important notices.
-That said, none of this replaces the important face-to-face interactions with educators during pick-up and drop-off times.
 It is important to us that families feel comfortable with the people taking care of their little ones.
 Similarly, our Director’s office is always available if a parent has a pressing issue.